HL7/fhir-mCODE-ig/input/pagecontent/mcode-patient-bundle.md

 * Diagnostic imaging related to a primary or secondary cancer condition, represented as [`Media`] or [`ImagingStudy`] resources.
 * `FamilyMemberHistory` resources that may be related to a primary or secondary cancer condition.
 * `Observation` resources that related to the patient or cancer diagnosis.
 For example, an `Observation` conforming to [`USCoreSmokingStatusProfile`] to indicate smoking status or an [an `Observation` indicating negative margins] on an excised tumor could be included.
 * `MedicationRequest` resources that do not conform to `CancerRelatedMedicationRequest`.
 Concomitant medications may be relevant in the cancer-treatment context.
-If any such resources are included, ALL MedicationRequest resources associated with the patient SHALL be included to ensure the absence of a given medication from the Bundle indicates the patient did not receive it.
+A data receiver cannot assume the medications included in the bundle represent the complete list of active medications available from the data sender.

 ## Specifying a time range

-By default, this Bundle includes ALL resources described above irrespective of time.
+By default, this Bundle includes ALL required and Must Support resources described above irrespective of time.
 For some types of resources, such as vital signs, this may include a very large number of resources.

 To avoid this, callers may specify the `date` parameter when requesting a patient's Bundle via the Sender's FHIR API.
 This operates according to the [FHIR search specification for the `date` parameter](http://hl7.org/fhir/R4/search.html#date): for example, `date=ge2020-01-01&date=le2020-09-01` could be used to request resources within the provided date range.